EmanuelSommer/bnn_interplay_priors_overparam/README.md

 # Approximate Posteriors in Neural Networks: A Sampling Perspective

 This repository contains the code for the **2025 ICML submission Approximate Posteriors in Neural Networks: A Sampling Perspective**.
-Below is a view on the approximate posterior obtained by sampling ...
+Below as a teaser you can see a (marginal) view on the approximate posterior obtained by sampling ...

 <p align="center">
     <img src="data/fireball/mile_air/marginal_densities/fig1.png" alt="Flowchart" style="width: 50%;">
 </p>

+Got your attention?
+Then take a closer look at the paper!

 ## Project Structure